reinteractive-open/installfest_guides/source/guides/installfest42/understanding_migrations.md

 ```

 What we've done here is moved the common code from both actions into a scope on
 the Post model itself.
-If at a future time we need to make the published logic
+If, at a future time, we need to make the published logic
 more complicated (ie publishing at a specific time) we only have to change one
 place.